 Caspar David Friedrich uses a very fine, primed canvas for both paintings with several layers of ground.
 The paint was applied in one to two very thin layers.
 Because of this, the paintings were immediately exceptionally prone to damage, affecting the paintwork as well as mechanical damage and the results of ageing.
 The condition of the paintings had already deteriorated considerably by 1900.
 From 1906, they were subjected to intensive restoration work of varying quality.
 The loss of the original substance of the paintings was considerable.
 Large, discoloured patches of retouching, overpainting and extremely discoloured layers of varnish detracted from the appearance of the paintings as well as further damage caused by transport and lining.

 In 2013 it finally became possible to realise our long-term goal of restoring and conserving both works through the generous support of the Alfried Krupp von Bohlen und Halbach-Stiftung.
-The paintings first underwent a series of technical analyses and examinations to determine what treatments they require.
-The technical analyses of Caspar David Friedrich’s painting techniques in particular delivered fascinating and important information on the materials he used and how they have changed, providing a basis for rethinking the colour compositions.
+The paintings underwent comprehensive analyses and examinations.
+The technical research on Caspar David Friedrich’s painting techniques in particular delivered fascinating and important information on the materials he used and how they have changed, providing a basis for rethinking the colour compositions.
+The signatures on both works also led to new and astonishing findings.
 A detailed conservation and restoration plan was devised from the findings of these analyses.
-The objectives of current conservation and restoration measures are to secure what remains of the original substance, to make the closest possible estimation of the paintings’ original state and to subsequently reconstruct the legibility of the artworks.
-The conservation and restoration work was completed in January 2016.
-Now restored, the artworks will go on show in the Caspar David Friedrich room of the Alte Nationalgalerie, together with information on the technical analyses and restoration treatments.
+The objectives of these measures were to secure what remains of the original substance, to make the closest possible estimation of the paintings’ original state and to subsequently reconstruct the legibility of the artworks.
+Upon the completion of this work in January 2016, the restored works were put on display along with the technical and conservational findings as part of the exhibition The Monk Has Returned (22.1. – 24.07.2016) in the Caspar David Friedrich Hall of the Alte Nationalgalerie.
+In January 2017, a catalogue was published with the same title.

 Bundesanstalt für Materialprüfung Berlin (BAM), Deutsches Archäologisches Institut (DAI); Labor für Archäometrie der Hochschule für Bildende Künste Dresden (HfBK); Rathgen-Forschungslabor, Staatliche Museen zu Berlin (RF); Skulpturensammlung und Museum für spätantike-byzantinische Kunst, Bodemuseum (SBM); Thread Count Automation Project, Don Johnson, Rice Museum, Houston, Texas, USA (TCAP)